casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 In this tutorial we will be passing the contract hash, as an argument, into the `call` entry point and use this to perform the calls to the destination contract.

-Prepare the `call` contract method as described below:
+Prepare the `call` entry point as described below:

 ```bash